afonsosousah/ghostnicehash/README.md

 ### Mining on restricted environments made easy!
-Written in C#, this GUI Miner is using Claymore's Dual Ethereum Miner as it's ethereum miner.
+Written in C#, this GUI Miner is using Claymore's Dual Ethereum Miner as it's miner.
 Easy to use and supports mining to a NiceHash wallet or a normal Ethereum wallet.
 #
 ### Features
 - Easy to use